|Will and Luke cannot WAIT for sis to be born.|

 |My first glimpse of my daughter was this photo.|

 They finally brought her to me and I got to hold her for the first time.
 A protective fierce love washed over me.
 I wish I could go back to that moment and hold her and love on her all over again.
-I was inspecting her, trying to see if I could see what the doctors were telling me.
+I was inspecting her because I was trying to see if I could see what the doctors were telling me.
 I feel guilty for that now.
-She looked perfect to me.
-I didn't want to give her back to the nurse, I wanted to hold her and protect her.
+She looked so perfect to me.
+I didn't want to give her back to the nurse, I wanted to hold her forever.
 I wanted her to be healthy.
 I closely looked at her long skinny fingers and toes, her cute lips with the top lip sticking out further than the bottom one.
 Her nose that was just like her mamas, and her right ear that was just like her daddy's and her left ear that was just like mine!
 I couldn't believe how beautiful she was.
-I only got to spend 5 minutes with her.
-It would be hours before I got to see her again.
+I only got to spend 5 minutes with her and it would be hours before I got to see her again.

-When Jess and I were alone in the hospital room, he reminded me of something.
+When Jesse and I were alone in the hospital room, he reminded me of something.
 "Remember our dreams?"
 I had already thought of them.
-It was crazy, we both had dreams about this little girl.
+It's unimaginable, but we both had dreams about this little girl.
 This little miracle baby who was determined to be in our lives.
 She is here, through the horrible pregnancy and surprise conception.
-She was meant to be ours and Jess and I both saw her in our dreams, Down syndrome and all.
+She was 100% meant to be ours and Jess and I both saw her in our dreams, Down syndrome and all.
 She was waiting for the perfect moment to come down and be ours, from a dream into our arms.

 Once the medicine wore off I begged Jesse to wheel me up to see her.
 It had been 7 hours.
 Jesse spent the whole first day next to her side.
 I often wonder what was said during that time.
 I think he whispered to her how he was going to protect and love her for the rest of his life.
 I think that first day was very important and special for them.
 They bonded as father and daughter.
 He was there for her when she needed him the most.
 She is a lucky little girl to have this man as her father.
 The love he has for her is insurmountable.

 That night was the hardest for me.
 The pain reminded me of the way I felt when my father died.
 My stomach turned and was in knots.
 I would wake up every hour and sob.
 It's such a conflicting feeling, the fierce love you have for your child but the fear of the unknown.
 Jesse would wake up because he would hear me crying and would comfort me.
 Every time I would wake up I would think it was a dream.
 I would reach down to feel my big pregnant belly and it wasn't there anymore.
 This was real.
-I couldn't believe this was happening.
+I couldn't believe it was happening.
 I was so scared for the future, I didn't know anything about Down syndrome, or what this meant for our life.

 The next day we were in the NICU visiting our girl.
 We were still inspecting her and trying to see if we could see "it".
 The pediatrician came in to see us and handed us a book "Babies with Down Syndrome: A New Parents Guide" it was so in our faces.
-We don't even know if she has it!
+We didn't even know if she had it yet!
 The karyotype was supposed to be back in a couple of days with the results.
-Although, deep down, I knew she had it.
+Although, deep down, I knew she had Down syndrome.
 We even joked about how I looked like I had Down syndrome as a baby.
 We laughed about how she just looks like me!
 Maybe I have Down syndrome too!
 Another marker is a flat head, the pediatrician commented on how our daughter's head was so round.
 I pointed out my brother Matt's head shape.
 It is flat on the back.
 Matt turned his head so the doc could see, and he agreed his head shape was considered a marker.
 We all laughed and gave my mom grief for leaving Matt in his crib, leading to his head shape.
 It was nice to have some humor during this time to break up the tears.
 Our family tends to deal with everything using humor.
 But Down syndrome or not, we knew we loved this little girl more than anything in the world.

-The second day of her life I told Jess that we needed to come up with her name already!
+The second day of her life I told Jess that we needed to decide on her name already!
 We had Quinn or Harper picked out for months.
 I knew in my heart we would use Quinn.
 When I saw her she didn't fit either name.
-As I was next to her isolette looking at her sweet little face Jesse said "what about Ellie?"
-Yes!
-Ellie!
-That's it!
-I grab my phone and look up the meaning.
+As I was next to her bassinet looking at her sweet little face Jesse said "what about Ellie?"
+Something about that name felt perfect.
+I grabbed my phone and looked up the meaning.
 Ellie: Warrior, Sun Ray, Light.
-It was perfect!
+That was it!
 I was in tears and emailed my mother-in-law.
 I knew she would be excited because Ellie was her and my father-in-law's name choice.
 I can't imagine our girl as anything but Ellie.
 And her middle name is Lehne (pronounced Lane) which is my beautiful mother's maiden name.
 I love it.
 My Ellie girl.
 Ellie Belly.
 Ells Bells.
 Ellie Bean.
 Ellie L. Sissy Roo.
 My daughter.

-To sum up the magical journey of meeting the girl of our dreams, I have to mention when I heard the song Wonder by Natalie Merchant.
+To sum up the magical journey of meeting the girl of our dreams, I have to mention when I heard the song "Wonder" by Natalie Merchant.
 I have a huge connection to music, and truly believe I receive winks from above through songs and song lyrics.
 It was just a few days after I was home from the hospital and Ellie was still in the NICU.
-It came on while I was making dinner and the lyrics hit me like a ton of bricks.
-I had heard the song a hundred times, and even sang along!
+This song came on as I was making dinner and the lyrics hit me like a ton of bricks.
+I had heard the song a hundred times, and have even sang along!
 But I had never really "heard" the song until after our Ellie was born.